skade/bisschen/README.md

 `bisschen` is a terminal client for notmuch.
 No, actually, it is my project to learn Rust (and a bit of C and termbox) on.

-It's in no usable state, but it compiles and runs on my machine.
-In the near future, it will probably compile on your machine.

 Feel free to have a look at it and follow, but expect it to be something completely different by tomorrow.

 ## License